The entire book appears at this link with chapters added after appearing online:

 Paree for a promise not to release the 52 American hostages held in

-taken office, according to former Carter administration officials
+in the case, according to former Carter administration officials;

 Tyger Williams is headed straight for his assigned

 repository.
-He buys a bottle of Meyers’s rum and “classic” coca-cola
+He buys a bottle of Meyers’ rum and “classic” coca-cola

 mixer.
 Mac handles the chips and dip.
 Sweet nitrous bright light

 enhancement inducing fun propels them through the check-out line.